ryrobes/flowmaps/README.md

         ```

-    * If we go back to our Rabbit web, we can see that since the web server was running all this time - these flows have been visualized as well.
+    * If we go back to our Rabbit web, we can see that since the web server was running all this time - these flows have actually been tracked and  visualized as well.

         ![1rabbit web ui](https://app.rabbitremix.com/rabbit-after.png)